-3. System Overview
+3. System overview

 3.1.
-Hardware Architecture
+Hardware architecture

-into the visible band beam (0.3-0.6 μ m), the lower band beam (0.8-1.4 μ m), and the upper band beam (1.4-2.4 μ m).
+The latest version of our face detection system uses three cameras as the input medium.
+Two of the cameras have Indium Gallium Arsenide Focal Plane Arrays (FPA), which are sensitive to a portion of the near-IR spectrum in the range 0.9-1.7 μm.
+This range clearly falls within the reflected portion of the infrared spectrum and has no association with thermal emissions (see Fig. 1).
+The third camera is a color visible band camera.
+A system of beam splitters (see Fig. 2) allows all three cameras to view the scene from the same vantage point, yet in different subbands.
+The splitters divide the light reflected from the scene into the visible band beam (0.3-0.6 μm), the lower band beam $(0.8-1.4 \mu m)$, and the upper band beam (1.4-2.4 μm).
 The three beams are funneled to the FPAs of the corresponding cameras.
 Each camera is connected to a frame grabber, which digitizes the incoming video.